Posted 1 year ago on March 16, 2012, 4:24 p.m. EST by struggleforfreedom80

 As some of you may know, I live in Norway.
 Now, as a libertarian socialist there are of course lots of things about Norway that I’d like to see changed.
 But at the same time, Norway has one of the highest standards of living in the world, and are one of the most democratic, civilized and humane societies in the world.
 Norwegians have achieved lots of rights that many people in other countries are still struggling for.

-I now want to tell you a little bit about the welfare society we have in Norway.
+I now want to tell you a little bit about the system we have in Norway.

-Norway is what’s called a social democracy, meaning that there are elements of private enterprise and marked, but with a democratically run public and state sector, playing a huge role in society.
+Norway is what’s called a welfare state, meaning that there are elements of private enterprise and marked, but with a democratically run public and state sector, playing a huge role in society.
 This public sector subsidizes and offers many welfare services; the most important ones are:

 free or almost free health care (there might occur some affordable fees here and there)